cboettig/ews-review/manuscript-w-refs.md

 achieved a close match to theoretical predictions of early warning signals.
 While these examples provide a much needed proof-of-principle that these signals can be detected in the real world, it is too early to apply the same methods to novel systems where the saddle-node is only one of many possible mechanisms.
+We are not yet able to determine if a natural system is likely to have a saddle-node bifurcation without detailed study, despite the popularity of saddle-node models.

 Thus, establishing the saddle node mechanism is a necessary condition of using CSD as a warning signal.
 This can be done via manipulation in simple